US State Privacy Laws 2026: Universal Opt-Out Is Now Mandatory for Advertisers

 Coordinated AG Sweeps and Seven-Figure Settlements

 The 2026 enforcement climate is the most aggressive in US privacy history, and it is coordinated.
-The Attorneys General of California, Colorado, and Connecticut have initiated joint "sweeps" to identify and penalize websites that fail to technically detect universal opt-out signals.
+Attorneys General in states such as California, Colorado, and Connecticut have reportedly run enforcement 'sweeps' that examine whether websites technically detect universal opt-out signals.
 These sweeps test sites programmatically for GPC handling — they do not depend on a consumer complaint — which means non-compliance is discoverable at scale without anyone reporting it.

 The financial exposure is concrete: failure to honor GPC has already produced seven-figure settlements.
 For an advertiser, the risk is no longer theoretical or contingent on an unlucky complaint; it is an automated detection environment in which a site that does not technically honor GPC is a settlement candidate by default.